Testing Simultaneous HTTP Requests using cURL

 Once the source drive is configured like this, it is time to have both source and target drives attached to the computer and boot into Clonezilla from CD (or USB).
 We are going to do a drive-to-drive copy, using expert mode.

-We choose expert mode so we can select the -icds option when prompted, in addition to keeping all the pre-set default options.
+We choose expert mode so we can select the -icds and -rvd (windows and NTFS drives only) options when prompted, in addition to keeping all the pre-set default options.

 Finally, when prompted on how to handle cloning the partition table, choose “Use the partition table from the source drive.”